vivaria/edisonrul.ing/docs/source/cards/s/synchro-deflector.md

 ### Card Rulings

-●Synchro Deflector targets your opponent's monster that will be destroyed.
+*   Synchro Deflector targets your opponent's monster that will be destroyed.